 This error is usually displayed when cell references are not specified correctly.

-In the below image, we have used the space character but the ranges A2:A12 and B2:B12 are not intersecting that is why this error is being displayed.
+In the below image, we have used the space character, but the ranges A2:A12 and B2:B12 is not intersecting; that is why this error is being displayed.

 - Mathematical Operator (Plus Sign) to sum.

 - Range Operator (Colon Sign) to specify the start and end cell for a range.

 - Union Operator (Comma Sign) to separate individual cell references.

 This error is usually displayed when a number for any argument of a function is found invalid.

 To find out the square root in excel of a negative number, which is not possible as the square of a number always has to be positive.

 To solve the error, we just need to make the number positive.